RoboSense-LiDAR/rslidar_sdk/doc/intro/hiding_parameters_intro.md

 # Introduction to hiding parameters

-## 1 Introduction

-​	In order to make the config file as simple as possible, we hide some of the parameters and give them a default value in the program.
+In order to make the config file as simple as possible, we hide some of the parameters and give them a default value in the program.
 This document show you the use of those hiding parameters and you can decide whether to add them back or not.

-### 1.1 common
+## 1 common

 ```yaml